unixorn/zsh-quickstart-kit/Readme.md

 ```

 Per @jefheaton, this is caused when trying to replace an existing `.zshrc` file.
 He fixed it by closing `~` in Finder so Finder wouldn't create a `.DS_Store` file, deleting the existing `.DS_Store`, and then removing the old `.zshrc`.
 You may have to rename it first if ZSH is keeping the file open, then deleting it after closing all your Terminal/iTerm 2 windows.

+### _arguments:comparguments:325: can only be called from completion function

+This has been solved by running `zgen update` or switching to [zgenom](https://github.com/jandamm/zgenom).
+New users of the kit should already be running `zgenom`.
+Thanks @RonanJackson for reporting the fix.

 ## Other Resources